ratwolfzero/hopalong_python/README.md

 Have fun!!

 Remark: The hopalong_advanced_doc.py file in the documantation folder is the same as hopalong_advanced.py but with DocString documentation/comments used as a basis to create the HTML documentation with pdoc.
-Open the HTML file with your preferred application.
+Open the HTML file with your preferred webbrowser.

 Example plots in .png format, created with the advanced version, are available in the examples folder.